Cardinals vs. Reds Player Props Betting Odds

 India Stats

-- India has 51 hits with 14 doubles, three home runs, 23 walks and 18 RBI.
-He's also stolen eight bases.
+- India has 14 doubles, three home runs, 24 walks and 18 RBI (53 total hits).
+He has stolen eight bases.

 India Recent Games